McKlay/research-starter-handbook/docs/chapter3.md

 - Will this project open doors to the kind of work I want to do after graduation?
 - Will I feel proud to talk about this one year from now?

+Personal alignment is what keeps you motivated when the work gets tough.
+Think about your long-term goals—do you want to work in industry, pursue a PhD, start a company, or make a difference in your community?
+Choose a topic that helps you build the skills and network you’ll need.
+If possible, seek out mentors or collaborators who share your interests.
+The relationships you build during your thesis can shape your career for years to come.

 This *alignment* will carry you through the long nights.

 ---